thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 16 February 2023
+### Daily Rundown on Friday, 17 February 2023

-- The average temperature today is 10.99˚C;
+- The average temperature today is 12.17˚C;
-- With highs of 12.12˚C and lows of 6.73˚C.
+- With highs of 12.85˚C and lows of 9.98˚C.
-- You can expect light rain for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->